gzili/qbittorrent-webui-stats/README.md

 - [ ] Show the total upload amount of last 10 days in the main torrents table
 - [ ] Ability to change the maximum number of days displayed in the bar chart
 - [ ] Chart ticks at round data values instead of automatically calculated ones
+- [ ] Add a configuration option to change the port that the frontend server runs on

 ## Special thanks to creators of these awesome libraries
 - [React tabulator](https://github.com/ngduc/react-tabulator)